 What to find within the pages

 You are probably wondering how can a newspaper article help you with your genealogy research?

 And that’s a really good question.

-After all you may find an interesting story or event that is covered within the pages of newspaper.
+After all, you may find an interesting story or event that is covered within the pages of the newspaper.
 But what about the clues that you can find that will help you to solve any obstacles that you may have come across?

-Take for example an obituary which can give you:
+Take for example an obituary that can give you:

 - Date of death for your ancestor.